blankAccount01/serviceScout/README.md

 # About Service Scout

 A simple browser extension that lets you ping websites and see if they're up at a moment's notice.
+Works with websites URLs and IPv4 addresses.
 Taking a break between long projects.
+Use the top search bar to ping a website and store up to 3 websites to automatically ping when you open the extension.

 # Screenshots
 Main extension page<br>